Skip to main content

 Radiation therapy

-Studies are under way to determine the best way to use external beam therapy and brachytherapy to treat vaginal cancer and limit damage to normal tissue.
-Doctors are also looking for ways to use more focused radiation along with other treatments, like immunotherapy, to treat advanced vaginal cancers.
+Studies are underway to determine the best way to use external beam therapy and brachytherapy to treat vaginal cancer and limit damage to normal tissue.
+Doctors are also looking for ways to use more focused radiation with other treatments, like immunotherapy, to treat advanced vaginal cancers.

 Reconstructive surgery

-Surgeons are looking for new and better ways to repair the vagina after radical surgery.
+Surgeons are looking for new and better ways to repair or rebuild the vagina after radical surgery.

 Chemotherapy

 Removing lymph nodes near the cancer can lead to a life-long problem of swelling in the legs called lymphedema.
-Studies are being done to see if sentinel lymph node mapping (a process used to identify lymph nodes with cancer) might work for women with vaginal cancer.
+Studies are being done to see if sentinel lymph node mapping (a process to identify the first lymph node that vaginal cancer often spreads to) might be helpful in preventing this side effect in women with vaginal cancer.

 American Cancer Society Emails